 Not many nearly famous pop groups follow the DIY principle of stopping once you've achieved your goals; even if the spectre of moderate sucess is luring your soul onto the rocks.
 The very Great I'm So Hollow, from Sheffield, did this as soon as they recorded their debut LP; stopping even before it was released.
 This, I say, is very admirable indeed.
 They first appeared on the superb DIY compilation LP's "Hicks from the Sticks", and Sheffield comp "Bouquet of Steel" in 1980, winning them a chance to record a Peel Session (included in the download); and as alternative chart popularity beckoned appeared at the legendary Futurama Festival with the likes of PiL and Joy Division, made an album and split up....for good.
 What they have left is a legacy of superbly wobbly urban sci-fi rock, that stands up with the best from an era full of wobbly sci-fi rock.
 I loved it then and its even better now; especially with the knowledge that they didn't do it to become famous.Especially great was the debut single, "Dreams to fill the Vacuum", pressed on lovely fuzzy sounding clear vinyl,and the lovely Jane Wilson was on synthesizer too!
 Post punk puritans.

 A2 Which Way..?

 B2 The Triangular Hour

 DOWNLOAD the opposite of a bowel motion HERE!

 2- Peel session, 1980 a- Fashion b- Monotony c-Which Way? d- Dreams to fill the Vacuum

-DOWNLOAD some dreams to fill the vacuum HERE!
+DOWNLOAD some dreams to fill 7 inches of the vacuum HERE!